2martens/wahlrecht/README.md

 Except rounding differences a couple positions after the point, the numbers are equal.

 Furthermore, unit tests check those results automatically.

+## Data source

+The source for the data that will be available on the hosted service is the Statistikamt Nord.
+All information can be obtained from there (in German): https://www.statistik-nord.de/wahlen/wahlen-in-hamburg/bezirksversammlungswahlen/2019#c7624